DevExpress-Examples/wpf-dock-layout-manager-use-data-contexts-for-layout-items-and-their-child-controls/Readme.md

 ```

-Another [DataContext](https://docs.devexpress.com/WPF/DevExpress.Xpf.Docking.DockLayoutManager) is set for a group that display _panelPerson2Name_ and _panelPerson2Address_ panels.
+Another [DataContext](https://docs.devexpress.com/WPF/DevExpress.Xpf.Docking.DockLayoutManager) is set for a group that displays _panelPerson2Name_ and _panelPerson2Address_ panels.
 These panels and their elements inherit the **DataContext**.
-You can use the implicit syntax to bound TextBox controls that placed in these panels to properties from the inherited [DataContext](https://docs.devexpress.com/WPF/DevExpress.Xpf.Docking.DockLayoutManager).
+You can use implicit syntax to bind TextBox controls that are placed in these panels to properties from the inherited [DataContext](https://docs.devexpress.com/WPF/DevExpress.Xpf.Docking.DockLayoutManager).

 <!-- default file list -->
 ## Files to Look At